munusamymuthu/APIRecording/README.md

 # APIRecording
-This repo is will enable user to record the API calls on a web page for webpage testing using selenium.
+This repo will enable user to record the API calls on a web page for webpage testing using selenium.